PelumiBenjamin/MoralisQaAssestment/README.md

 Also i set a unique timeout to cater for solving the captcha

 In the absence of the CAPTCHA, the tests run smoothly without manual intervention.

+NB - When creating nodes, the maximum that can be created is 2 nodes

 2. API Testing